 Include a Practical Application

-Some publishers allow writers to choose the verse for their meditation.
+Some publishers allow essay writers for hire from CustomWritings to choose the verse for their meditation.
 Some assign the verse.
 If you choose your own verse, you need to resist the urge to use more than one verse unless absolutely necessary.